simonwa2/F3X-Timing-System/Uni-Timer/Firmware/Version 1.0.1/Update Process.md

 * Start Uni-Timer and in a web browser open the Unit-Timer IP address (as shown on the Uni-Timer display)
 * From the web page select "Upload new support file"
-* Select "Choose file" and find the index.html fiel downloaded earlier
+* Select "Choose file" and find the index.html file downloaded earlier
 * Select Upload.
-The file will be loaded to Uni-Timer and "Upload OK" shoudl be displayed in the browser.
+The file will be loaded to Uni-Timer and "Upload OK" should be displayed in the browser.
 * Use the back arrow in your browser to go back to the Support file Upload page
 * Repeat the upload process for the other html files (wsFlights.html and wsSettings.html)

-**3. Upload and apply the firmware file**
+**3. Upload and apply the firmware file:**

 * Use the browser back arrow to return to the first web page
 * Select "Upload new firmware file"